hindu-comm/mail_stream_advaita-l/2013/10/Samit_Pani_do_we_rea/86__Sujal_Upadhyay.md

 > Jnana, Nirvikalpa Samadi as such cannot be equated with Jnana.
 >

-​This may start yet another discussion :)
+This may start yet another discussion :)

 Namaste